 Dominique Moïsi is a founder and now a senior adviser to the French Institute of International Affairs IFRI) and a professor at the Institute of Political Studies in Paris.
 He writes a column for the Financial Times and contributes to Foreign Affairs and the Guardian.
 He lives in Paris.

 Roger Moorhouse is an historian and author specialising in modern German history.
-He is the co-author, with Norman Davies, of Microcosm: Portrait of a Central European City, and the author of Killing Hitler: The Third Reich and the Plots Against the Fuhrer.
+He is the co-author, with Norman Davies, of Microcosm: Portrait of a Central European City, and the author of Killing Hitler and Berlin at War.

 Paul O'Keeffe is a freelance lecturer and writer based in Liverpool.
 He gained his Ph.
 D. with a scholarly edition of Wyndham Lewis's Tarr, and won critical acclaim with his 2000 study of Lewis, Some Sort of Genius.